Scalar Functions¶

 Arguments¶

-str: String expression to repeat.
-Can be a constant, column, or function, and any combination of string operators.
+str: String expression to operate on.
+Can be a constant, column, or function, and any combination of operators.

 n: Number of times to repeat the input string.